A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets: Medical Dialogue Corpus: IMCS-21

 Inside–outside–beginning (BIO) \citep{ramshaw1999text} tagging scheme is employed, where ``B'' and ``I'' determine the boundary of an entity.
 For each Chinese character, ``B'' stands for the beginning of the entity, ``I'' means inside, and ``O'' means other.
 This results in 11 possible tags for tokens.
 We assign an initial label to each token using a rule-based algorithm \citep{aho1975efficient} to prompt the annotation process.}

 \paragraph{Dialogue Act} ~ {The categories of dialogue acts are determined according to the specific content of the utterance.
-It can be broadly divided into two big categories: \textit{request (R)} and \textit{inform (I)}, one means ``\textit{ask for information}", and another means ``\textit{tell the information}".
-We further categorize the content of information conveyed as: \textit{basic information (BI)}, \textit{symptom (SX)}, \textit{etiology (ETIOL)}, \textit{existing exam and treatment (EET)}, \textit{medical advice (MA)}, \textit{drug recommendation (DR)}, \textit{precautions (PRCTN)}, \textit{diagnose (DIAG)}.
-There are both request and inform versions for all categories except \textit{DIAG}.
-Utterances that does not fall into the above categories will be labeled as \textit{other (OTR)}.
+It can be broadly divided into two big categories: \emph{request (R)} and \emph{inform (I)}, one means ``\emph{ask for information}", and another means ``\emph{tell the information}".
+We further categorize the content of information conveyed as: \emph{basic information (BI)}, \emph{symptom (SX)}, \emph{etiology (ETIOL)}, \emph{existing exam and treatment (EET)}, \emph{medical advice (MA)}, \emph{drug recommendation (DR)}, \emph{precautions (PRCTN)}, \emph{diagnose (DIAG)}.
+There are both request and inform versions for all categories except \emph{DIAG}.
+Utterances that does not fall into the above categories will be labeled as \emph{other (OTR)}.

 This results in a total of 16 possible categories of dialogue acts in our scheme.
 Each utterance in a dialogue is tagged with one of these categories.
-In this paper, we use abbreviations to denote specific dialogue acts.
+In this article, we use abbreviations to denote specific dialogue acts.
 For example, \emph{R-SX} is abbreviate for \emph{request-symptom}, which represents the intent of asking someone for relevant symptoms.
-To be more intuitive, we list the example utterances corresponding to each dialogue act category in Table \ref{tab:da_example}.}
+To be more intuitive, we demonstrate several examples for each entity category and dialogue act category in the supplementary material.}

-\paragraph{Symptom Label} ~ {Based on the annotations of medical entities, all symptom entities that appear in a dialogue can be found using BIO tags.
-On this basis, each symptom is tagged with an extra label: \emph{Positive (POS)}, \emph{Negative (NEG)} or \emph{Not Sure (NS)}, which indicates whether the patient really has the symptom.
-This label clarifies the relationship between the symptoms and the patient, as the patient does not necessarily suffer from all the symptoms that appear in the conversation.
-The label can be inferred by observing the utterance and its context in which the symptom is located.
-Besides, all identified symptoms are normalized by linking them to the most relevant one on SNOMED-CT2\footnote{\href{https://www.snomed.org/snomed-ct}{https://www.snomed.org/snomed-ct}}, which can unify different expressions of the same symptom into one standard name.
+\paragraph{Symptom Label} ~ {In order to clarify the relationship between the symptoms appearing in the dialogue and the patient, each symptom entity is additionally tagged with a label: \emph{Positive (POS)}, \emph{Negative (NEG)} or \emph{Not Sure (NS)}, to indicate whether the patient has the symptom.
+The symptom label determines the relationship between the symptom and the patient.
+The annotator can infer the symptom label by observing the utterance where the symptom entity is located and its context.
+Besides, all identified symptoms are normalized by linking them to the most relevant one on SNOMED-CT2 (https://www.snomed.org/snomed-ct), which can unify different expressions of the same symptom into one standard name.
 Symptoms mentioned in self-report are also identified and normalized.}

 \paragraph{Medical Report} ~ {Annotators are also required to write a report in specified format to summarize the medical consultation case.
 It contains six parts: 1) \emph{chief complaint}: patient's main symptoms or signs; 2) \emph{present disease}: description of main symptoms; 3) \emph{auxiliary examination}: the patient's existing examinations, examination results, records, etc; 4) \emph{past medical history}: previous health conditions and illnesses; 5) \emph{diagnosis}: diagnosis of disease; 6) \emph{suggestions}: doctor's suggestions of inspection recommendations, drug treatment and precautions.
 Annotators are required to fill in these parts and leave it blank if the part is not mentioned in the dialogue.}